irnc/dev-journal/source/_posts/to-wrap-on-not-to-wrap.md

 Note: Hexo preserves line feeds by default, i.e. it adds `<br />` tags.
 This results in short lines not aligned with container when rendered in HTML.

+## Some tools don't support soft wrap

+- `git gui` shows long lines in diff as is and there is no option to soft wrap them

 ## Enable soft wrapping in Atom

 - open Settings > Editor